highcharts/highcharts/ts/Data/README.md

 DataGrid shows and optionally modifies cell content in a table.
 DataGrid can also change the order of cells, but DataTable provides only limited information about the original order of a source.
-Therefore a DataConnector might be needed to retrieve the original order.
+Therefore, a DataConnector might be needed to retrieve the original order.

 ```TypeScript